1. News

 Sometimes, however, passion spills over into over-zealous messaging.
 Namely, when advisers claim R&D tax relief (or any facet thereof) is “risk-free”.
 This is, quite plainly, nonsense.

 A reputable adviser will do everything possible to mitigate the risk of an HMRC enquiry – but it’s an eventuality that cannot always be avoided.
-Some claims prepared by ForrestBrown – although not many – go into enquiry.
+Having a certain Standard Industry Classification can increase your chance of an enquiry or you might be selected at random through HMRC’s Mandatory Random Enquiry Programme.

 How to challenge this marketing message: